 In my view, I consider that there are now two technologies to build Web Solutions using Microsoft and based on your need you can pick one which works well for you.
 Usually, such technology selections are made by Architects assigned to the project.

 So there is no such Golden Rule that every new or existing application has to be either created using MVC or migrated to MVC because MVC is latest and future of the web.
 Though it is.

 All software applications you have worked or will work in future are either brownfield or greenfield.

-Brownfield Development – When any existing or legacy applications needs to have new features or changes to address business needs; is known as brownfield.
-In such situations unless you are building new module or component you have less / limited or no scope to use new architecture styles, patterns etc. Very reason of such limitations is because those old applications are build using old version of technologies and latest versions of one technology/framework many not be compatible with old versions.
+Brownfield Development – When any existing or legacy applications needs to have new features or changes to address business needs; is known as the brownfield.
+In such situations, unless you are building new module or component you have less / limited or no scope to use new architecture styles, patterns etc. The very reason of such limitations is because those old applications are build using an old version of technologies and latest versions of one technology/framework may not be compatible with old versions.

 Hence, it’s not appropriate to say that because MVC is so new hence every new web application must be made using MVC or if WPF is available in addition to Windows Forms so every desktop application has to be made using WPF.
 Whatever is the case neither ASP .NET nor Win Forms can be totally ignored.